client beforeS & afters

 I recommended she install two shelves above her sink (for easy access to dishes, glasses, cups, etc.) and a long strip light underneath.
 I also suggested she invest in a large clear lazy susan for her many cooking oils.
 Both items are available at Bed, Bath & Beyond.

-The kitchen makeover took about eight hours to complete.
+The kitchen makeover took about 8 hours to complete.

 Home Office Renewed!